luis-ayala15/luis-mine-sweeper-kata/NOTES.md

 ✅ Create a test to clear a square in the board that is not a bomb ✅ Create a test to clear a square in the board that is a bomb ✅ commit and Push

+POMODORO 3
+WTF 2: The board is not a class, the board is harcoded

+✅ Change test to a board class into a class
+✅ Change test to initialize the board to a random bomb generator ✅ Create test to check the number of bombs in the board ✅ Create test to check the number of total square missing ✅ Refactor test to user a board state
+✅ Return the number of adjacent bombs after clearing a square ✅ commit and push

+POMODORO 4
+🚧 Clear adjacent squares if a square with no adjacent mines is clear